Kendra Haste MRSS

-Kendra's first solo institutional show opens at the end of May 2025 and runs for five months.
-Eleven new sculptures will act as an intervention in the museum building, highlighting sustainability, conservation and re-wilding.
-Subjects include a red stag, a hind, three wolves, a white-tailed eagle, a lynx, a family of wild boars.
-All are endangered species in Northern Germany.
+Kendra's first solo institutional show brings together eleven striking new sculptures installed throughout the museum as a bold, site-specific intervention.
+The exhibition explores sustainability and conservation themes and the controversial topic of rewilding, all set against the historical backdrop of cast iron’s role in shaping the natural world into decorative form.
+Subjects include a red stag, a hind, wolves, a white-tailed eagle, a lynx, and wild boars.
 The Ornamental Cast Iron Museum has acquired the stag for its permanent collection.

 Please email the gallery for further information.